 If you want to really up the stakes, add other live functionality alongside the timer.
 Personalized images work super well to enhance the message, it shows the recipient that you value them as a customer.

-This timer from fashion retailer Topshop included the recipient’s name within the text of the countdown timer, creating that sense of personalization, as well as urgency to shop!
+This timer from fashion retailer Topshop includes the recipient’s name (via personalized imagery) above the countdown timer, adding a touch of personalization as well as urgency to shop.

 What happens when it’s over?

-Using countdown timers in email is an excellent way to drive urgency and engagement.
-Click here to see how Litmus Personalize, powered by Kickdynamic, empowers you to use email personalization to create individualized experiences at scale.
+Using email countdown timers in your email marketing campaigns is an excellent way to drive urgency and engagement.
+Learn how Litmus Personalize can help you create individualized experiences at scale.

 Originally published on February 15, 2022, by Martyn Lee.
 Last updated September 26, 2023.